Skip to main content

 Employment termination

 Employee termination in Nigeria can occur for a variety of reasons, including misconduct, poor job performance, redundancy, or mutual agreement between the employer and employee.
-The process for termination and the specific rights and obligations of both parties are governed by the terms of the employment contract and relevant labor laws.
-It is important for both the employer and employee to understand their rights and responsibilities during the termination process
+Termination rights and obligations depend on the employment contract, applicable labour rules, and whether statutory notice or redundancy consultation requirements apply.

 eor